alicja-surzyn/alicja-surzyn/README.md

 - 🍲 I’m currently working on a social media app that simplifies the joy of sharing of cooking and eating with friends: [Foodies](www.gofoodies.me)

-- 🔨 A project I created with my team is an Airbnb clone for renting tools [Rent-a-Tool](https://rent-a-tool-6caff73a62c4.herokuapp.com)
+- 🔨 A project I created with my team is an Airbnb clone for renting tools: [Rent-a-Tool]([url](https://rent-a-tool-6caff73a62c4.herokuapp.com/))

 - 📄 Know about my experiences: [Resume](https://app.enhancv.com/share/b502e952/?utm_medium=growth&utm_campaign=share-resume&utm_source=dynamic)